robustUTEP/arch1-project0/README.md

 # Instructions

-- The TAs will lead you through the process of adding a function to print arrows.
-This will require you to (1) define function print_arrow() in print_shapes.c, (2) Adding a declaration for print_arrow() to draw.h, and (3) add a command "t" to uimain.c.
+- Add a 't' command to draw an arrow.
+This primarily consists of  (1) defining a  function print_arrow() in print_shapes.c, and (2) adding a command "t" to uimain.c.
+Be sure to insert appropriate declarations into appropriate "include" files to enable uimain's call to "print_arrow."

 - You will independently add another font to this project.
   You are welcome to use either the 5x7 or 8x12 fonts we provide.